Praxime/DiscordBot-AnimatedAvatar/README.md

 # 🤖 | Discord Bot Animated Profile
-a code to change your discord bot profile to a animated one!
+a code to change your discord bot profile to a animated one! well, normally u cannot change your bot profile to GIF on discord.com/developers (Discord Developer Portal).
 # 🚧 | Requirements
 1. Nodejs
 # 👞 | Steps